ericlyun/tutorial-iseda2025/docs/instructions/khronos.rst

         =llvm         -   LLVM dialect
         =llvmir       -   LLVM IR

-As shown in the following picture, these internal IRs are used in ksim's compilation process.
+These IR takes important role during the Khronos compilation flow, the corresponding relationship is demonstrated in the following figure:

 .. image:: khronos/khronos-ir.png
     :width: 800